 Which Intel CPUs Support DDR5?

-Currently, only the latest 12th Generation Intel processors support the newer DDR5 RAM.
+Only the latest 12th-generation Intel processors support the newer DDR5 RAM.

 The following tables summarize the Intel CPUs that support DDR5 RAM.